This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

 - Select a trigger for the task and click Next.
 Select Start a program and click Next.

-- Set the Program/script parameter on the Start a Program page.
-To set this parameter, find the previously generated shortcut.
-Right-click the shortcut and select Properties from the context menu.
-In the dialog box that appears, copy the value of the Target: field on the Shortcut tab.
+- In the Start a Program step, set the Program/script: parameter.
+To set this parameter, find the previously generated shortcut key.
+Right-click the shortcut key and then select Properties.
+In the dialog box that appears, copy the value of the Target: field.

-- In the Create Basic Task Wizard dialog box, paste the copied value in Program/script on the Start a Program page.
-Then click Finish.
+- In the Create Basic Task Wizard dialog box, paste the copied value in the Program/script: field of the Start a Program step.
+Click Finish.

-After configuring the backup policy, you can delete expired archive files on a regular basis to avoid taking up too much disk space.
+After you configure the backup policy, you can delete expired archive files on a regular basis to avoid taking up a large amount of disk space.

 Delete unneeded applications on a regular basis

-You can delete unneeded applications on a regular basis by choosing Programs > Programs and Features in the Control Panel window.
+You can delete unneeded applications on a regular basis by clicking Programs and Features on the Control Panel page.